worlddevelopment/worlddevelopment/standards.md

 * [Only stable parameters like e.g. dimensions, IDs in URI / file names.
 Prevent price, URL, ...](https://github.com/faerietree/gears_maedler/issues/1)
   * For fasteners see ISO standards 225, 888.

+* Outsource volatile parameters like price to separate empty file's name in the vendor repository ([example](https://github.com/faerietree/parts_eisen-fendt)).

+* Share common parameters (`single source principle`) like e.g. when price of metal beams is per Kg and equal for all beams or when there is a standard then use [parameters repo](https://github.com/worlddevelopment/parameters).

 * [Give values in SI units and omit the unit](https://github.com/faerietree/universal_prototyping_kit/issues/4)

 * [Reference at least one real world part in the URI / file name.
 Keep it at the end directly before the ending.](https://github.com/faerietree/universal_prototyping_kit/issues/5)